 - Editing and revising of scientific reports.

-- President: Prof. Dr. Romain Lachat (SciencesPo, Paris)
+- Prof. Dr. Romain Lachat (SciencesPo, Paris)

 - Prof. Dr. Nathalie Giger (University of Geneva, Department of Political Science and International Relations)